dfst/deepforge/docs/fundamentals/integration.rst

 Storage and Compute Adapters
 ============================
-With any deeplearning endeavor, there are two biggest challenges that new comers to the field face:

-1. As any deeplearning algorithm requires a lot of data, storing the data in local workstation is not feasible.
-2. The computational power required to run a deeplearning algorithm could go well beyond the local workstation for a user.

-With this is mind, DeepForge introduces the concept of `Storage` and `Compute` adapters.
-The abstract goal of these adapters is to provide a uniform interface to distributed locations between data and computational resources and couple any `Storage` resource with a `Computational` resource while running a DeepForge pipeline.
+DeepForge is designed to integrate with existing computational and storage resources and is not intended to be a competitor to existing HPC or object storage frameworks.
+This integration is made possible through the use of compute and storage adapters.
+This section provides a brief description of these adapters as well as currently supported integrations.

 Storage Adapters
 ----------------
-The storage adapters provide a uniform access to a storage resource, like a S3 Server or any other File service to store/access artifacts to and from a storage server.
-Currently, we support three avenues for storage:

-1. WebGME Blob Server : Blob Storage of a `WebGME <https://webgme.org/>`_ server
+Projects in DeepForge may contain artifacts which reference datasets, trained model weights, or other associated binary data.
+Although the project code, pipelines, and models are stored in MongoDB, this associated data is stored using a storage adapter.
+Storage adapters enable DeepForge to store this associated data using an appropriate storage resource, such as a object store w/ an S3-compatible API.
+This also enables users to "bring their own storage" as they can connect their existing cyberinfrastructure to a public deployment of DeepForge.
+Currently, DeepForge supports 3 different storage adapters:

+3. S3 Storage: Object storage with an S3-comptabile API such as `minio <https://play.min.io>`_ or `AWS S3 <https://aws.amazon.com/s3/>`_
-2. SciServer Files Service : Files Service from `SciServer <https://sciserver.org>`_
+2. SciServer Files Service : Files service from `SciServer <https://sciserver.org>`_
-3. S3 Storage: An `S3` Server like `minio <https://play.min.io>`_, `AWS S3 <https://aws.amazon.com/s3/>`_

-With these options, an `artifact` like a deeplearning dataset or results of a training operation can be stored in avenues listed above.
+1. WebGME Blob Server : Blob storage provided by `WebGME <https://webgme.org/>`_

 Compute Adapters
 ----------------
-DeepForge `compute adapters` provide flexibility to integrate various computing platforms available to the user.
-With compute adapters, users can run a pipeline in various compute platforms/ machines available to users.
-For example, a user could design a pipeline in DeepForge, execute it in a `local` compute for testing and once satisfied, execute the same pipeline in a more powerful compute infrastructure available to the user.

-Currently, we support three forms of compute support:
+Similar to storage adapters, compute adapters enable DeepForge to integrate with existing cyberinfrastructure used for executing some computation or workflow.
+This is designed to allow users to leverage their existing HPC or other computational resources with DeepForge.
+Compute adapters provide an interface through which DeepForge is able to execute workflows (eg, training a neural network) on external machines.

+Currently, the following compute adapters are available:

-1. WebGME Worker: A user machine to run jobs via the `WebGME Executor Framework <https://github.com/webgme/webgme/wiki/GME-Executor-Framework>`_
+1. WebGME Worker: A worker machine which polls for jobs via the `WebGME Executor Framework <https://github.com/webgme/webgme/wiki/GME-Executor-Framework>`_.
+Registered users can connect their own compute machines enabling them to use their personal desktops with DeepForge.
 2. SciServer-Compute: Compute service offered by `SciServer <https://sciserver.org>`_
-3. Local Compute: Local machine in which server is deployed
+3. Server Compute: Execute the job on the server machine.
+This is similar to the execution model used by Jupyter notebook servers.